Raster3D Frequently Asked Questions

 The source distribution builds smoothly under linux.
-I am also now providing RPM packages of the source and binaries compiled with the pgf77 optimizing compiler.
-These pre-compiled binaries run approximately 20% faster than you would get using g77/gcc.
+I am also now providing RPM packages of the source and binaries compiled with the Intel optimizing compiler as well as versions compiled with gfortran.
+The Intel versions run approximately 20% faster.

 Raster3D does not depend on graphics hardware of any sort.